MyVueAdmin/dist/README.md

 Any modern web-browser with JavaScript, cookies and local storage support.

 # Installation
-## Step 1
+## Step 1 - download or clone
-Download needed version and put it in a desired location on your web-server, it may be root folder of your web server or any subfolder.
+Download files from this repository or just clone it to to any location on your web-server, it may be root folder of your web server or any subfolder.
 ## Step 2 - not required but very important
 Change security setting in folder "backend/config.ini".
 It has description of each parameter inside.
 ## Step 3